Build Tengine, MariaDB and PHP on Ubuntu 14.04

 }

 OK, Let’s turn to PHP configuration file: /usr/local/php/etc/php-fpm.conf.
-You need to create a default configration using following command:
+You need to create a default configuration using the following command:

-To test you have configured the PHP and Tengine successfully.
-You can create a PHP file in the HTML folder.
+To test that you have configured PHP and Tengine successfully, you can create a PHP file in the HTML folder.

 Now, open your browser, you will get the PHP information page.

-To test MariaDB and PHP, we will install PHPMyAdmin.
-If you are sure that your MariaDB and PHP can work normally.
-You can skip this section.
+To test MariaDB and PHP, we will install phpMyAdmin.
+If you are sure that your MariaDB and PHP work normally, you can skip this section.

 Now, open your browser, access http://localhost/phpmyadmin.
 You will get into the PHPMyAdmin page.

-After migrating to Nginx, you will find that the URL rewrite not working.
+After migrating to Nginx, you will find that URL rewriting does not work.
 In Apache httpd, the URL rewrite depends on the .htaccess file.
 In Nginx, you need to add URL rewrite rules in nginx.conf.

 For WordPress, you can add the following lines to nginx.conf: